The Good Oil

 You can hear no end of whingeing and whining from architecture students about their education.
 But are they any less happy than their other friends at university {college}?
 We present some data.

 The most comprehensive data we have for a study of student satisfaction comes from Australia.
-Unlike the Guardian results, the Australian data was in raw form and susceptible to our investigations.
+Unlike the NSS results, the Australian data is in raw form and susceptible to our investigations.
 We used the Course Experience Questionnaire (CEQ), an annual survey of all graduates from all disciplines in all Australian universities.
 Over 20,000 responses.
 We discuss the CEQ in more detail here.
 We used the Overall Satisfaction Index (OSI) from this survey to rank student satisfaction in a variety of disciplines.

 We examined only those universities with architecture schools.
 We then collated the responses from all pass bachelors students.
 (Australia only recently moved to award professional architecture degrees are awarded at the masters level).
 We discarded the really oddball areas of study with fewer than 10 respondents (out of a survey population of more than 20,000, mind you).